SherryLiu3670/MLops_2025_group8/reports/README.md

 --- question 15 fill here ---

+We created three docker images: api, frontend and train.
+We can build docker images by running `invoke docker-build-xxx`, xxx represents different dockerfile.
+And we can run these docker file by running `invoke docker-run-xxx`.
+In our project, docker is mainly used for delopying to google cloud.
+The link to the docker file(https://github.com/umairmukati/MLops_2025_group8/tree/main/dockerfiles).

 ### Question 16

 > **When running into bugs while trying to run your experiments, how did you perform debugging?
 Additionally, did you**